Brescia: Parks

 Other parks are scattered throughout the city, such as Parco del Castello ("Castle Park"), Parco Tarello, Parco Mazzolari, Parco Ducos and Campo di Marte.

 Education

 As 2019, in Brescia there are 51 primary schools, of which 42 public and 9 private.
 There are also 29 lower secondary schools, of which 21 public and 8 private.

 Referring to upper secondary schools, in Brescia there are 53 schools, of which 20 are private and 33 are public.
-Amongst them there are 3 classic lyceums and 13 scientific lyceums.
+Among them there are 3 classic lyceums and 13 scientific lyceums.